 Here are a few examples of bad science.

 1. He lifted the revolver loaded with bullets he shot the man in the chest.
 A cartridge ejected, falling to the ground, making a clinking noise against the tile.

 A cartridge is made up of the bullet, or projectile, that fires from the gun, and the casing - the metal part of the cartridge.
 The casing is what makes the clinking noise.

-This little gizmo will allow your character to reload his revolver quickly and efficiently.
+Okay, just so you know, to reload a revolver, you can do one round at a time, or you can use a speed loader.
+A speed loader will allow your character to reload his revolver quickly and efficiently.
 A revolver can only hold six shots.
 Just saying.
-(Speed loaders are specific to the revolver/ammunition keep that in mind.)
+(Speed loaders are specific to the revolver/ammunition.
+Keep that in mind.)

 2. One of the worst examples I have read, as recently as a book published last year, was "a detective walked into the room.
 Chairs were overturned and the smell of cordite still lingered in the air."